vinodh99/IE11-issues-faced-by-me/README.md

+# IE11 issues faced by me

-##psuedo elements - CSS not applied when display flex is used in microsoft edge
+## Psuedo elements - CSS not applied when display flex is used in microsoft edge
 https://stackoverflow.com/questions/56712661/css-not-applied-when-display-flex-is-used-in-microsoft-edge
 //problem
 const text = styled(div)`